Fuengirola is a tourist resort located on the Costa del Sol in Spain.

 Fuengirola is 20 km west of Malaga along the coast towards Marbella.
 Fuengirola is very well located – only 20 minutes drive from the major international airport of Malaga with its huge choice of flights to destinations all over Europe.

 Fuengirola is blessed with a good transport infrastructure and there are numerous bus and train services running daily between the resort and Malaga Airport.
 You can also hire a car for the duration of your holiday.

 By car Fuengirola is just off the major roads of N340 or the A7 autoroute.
 Fuengirola has a regular bus service to and from Malaga airport and also Malaga city centre.
-Fuengirola also has a train service to Malaga city centre.
+Moreover, Fuengirola has a train service to Malaga city centre.